 List of Evidence Collection Books

 The following books can help serve as a great resource to help private eyes learn about the general process.
-Plus, you can learn the proper procedures and applicable laws of collecting objects and information related to a crime.
+Plus, you can learn the proper procedures and applicable laws for collecting objects and information related to a crime.
 Private investigators can use these books to learn:

 - Proper procedures for collecting forensic evidence and data from the scene of the crime